peer-base/peer-pad/docs/SECURITY.md

 ### Security: Real-time collaborative editing

-To allow for concurrent real-time collaborative editing of a document, Peerpad uses a CRDT underneath, which, using the IPFS pubsub network, exchanges messages between nodes.
+To allow for concurrent real-time collaborative editing of a document, PeerPad uses a CRDT underneath, which, using the IPFS pubsub network, exchanges messages between nodes.
 These messages contain information about the operations and data being changes on the document.

 These messages use the IPFS pubsub network, and are by nature ciphered in transit.